 Lease liabilities incur interest at a predetermined rate, unless circumstances arise which would trigger a remeasurement of lease liabilities using an updated interest rate.
-There have been no such instances as at and for the year ended December 31, 2020 and 2019.
+There have been no such instances in 2024 and 2023.

 The Branch's exposure is only on fair value interest rate risk in respect of debt securities classified as AFS securities which bear fixed interest rates.